- Chart

 Major Acquisitions

-- Strategic Rationale: Expanded Kemper's presence in the specialty auto insurance market, particularly in urban areas, and diversified its distribution channels.
+- Strategic Rationale: The acquisition of Infinity significantly expanded Kemper's presence in the personal auto insurance market, particularly in the non-standard segment, and added complementary distribution channels and underwriting capabilities.

 Growth Trajectory and Initiatives